- Why Research

 Arizona State University

-A multi-disciplinary approach is applied to identify peptides (small pieces of proteins) for vaccine developement.
+- A multi-disciplinary approach is applied to identify biological targets for vaccine development.

 Targeted immunotherapy with checkpoint inhibitors has been effective in a subset of patients with solid tumors, including triple negative breast cancer.
 These findings highlight the critical role of the immune system in cancer development, but treatments with better response rates and less toxicity are needed.